-This document focuses on hazards and controls for workers providing services in community clinics or doctors' offices.
-Some of this information may also be useful for other workers providing client care in community settings, such as therapists.
+This document focuses on hazards and controls for workers providing client care services in homecare.
+Much of this information may also be useful for other workers providing client care in homecare or community settings, such as therapists or those providing support services to homecare clients.